 Human gallbladder cancer contains hormone receptors for estrogen and progesterone.
 Both these are female hormones, and could be a possible explanation for the predisposition of women to gall stones as well as gallbladder carcinoma.

-Factors such as pregnancy, early menarche (prolonged fertility), multiple pregnancies etc causes a elevation of estrogen and/or progesterone for a prolonged duration.
+Factors such as pregnancy, early menarche (prolonged fertility), multiple pregnancies etc cause a elevation of estrogen and/or progesterone for a prolonged duration.
 This could increase the risk of biliary tract cancer, including gallbladder malignancy.
-Studies also indicate that post-menopausal state is a high risk for gallbladder cancer.
+Studies also indicate that the post-menopausal state is a high risk to suffer from this kind of cancer.

-Gallbladder cancer can be asymptomatic and non-palpable till it advances to late stage.
-Therefore often it is detected at advanced stage with poor prognosis, by then it might have spread to the liver and adjacent lymph nodes.
-In Many cases, GBC has been incidentally diagnosed at the time of laparoscopy or diagnosed after a gallbladder surgery for a gallbladder disease.
-Some of the common symptoms of gallbladder cancer include abdominal pain, nausea, vomiting, loss of appetite, itchy skin, jaundice etc.
+This type of cancer can be asymptomatic and non-palpable until it advances to a late stage.
+Therefore often it is detected at an advanced stage with poor prognosis, by then it might have spread to the liver and adjacent lymph nodes.
+In Many cases, GBC has been incidentally diagnosed at the time of laparoscopy or diagnosed after a gallbladder surgery for gallbladder disease.
+Some of the common symptoms of gallbladder cancer include abdominal pain, nausea, vomiting, loss of appetite, itchy skin, jaundice, etc.

-Since gallstones are a common risk factor, one may wonder if removal of gallbladder may provide a solution to preventing cancer!
+Since gallstones are a common risk factor, one may wonder if the removal of gallbladder may provide a solution to cancer prevention.
 Gall stones are a very common finding, but gallbladder cancer is a very rare disease.
-Not all women with gall stones will have a gallbladder cancer.
-Unless the gall stone are a cause of severe pain or symptom, surgery is unwarranted.
+Not all women with gall stones will have gallbladder cancer.
+Unless the gall stone is a cause of severe pain or symptom, surgery is unwarranted.
 Hence the need for surgical removal must outweigh the possible risks even in case of cancer.